Literary Livewire

 by Victoria Hanley

 A big thank you to Reading Rocks for this book!!
-You guys rock :) You can read an interview with the author Victoria Hanley on their site here.
+You guys rock :) Click to see an interview they did with the author, Victoria Hanley.

 This book is excellent!
 I haven’t read a fantasy this good for a long time.
 Why, I believe that if parts of it were longer with more description and emotional depth it could brush the title of epic.
 I would definitely recommend this book.